le0pard/le0pard.github.io/_posts/chef/2013-01-04-chef-solo-getting-started-part-1.md

 # Summary

 In the current article we considered usage Chef Solo and test our first kitchen.
-In the next article we will look at the use of roles and environments.
+In the next article we will look at the cookbook structure and will write own cookbook.

 All example code you can find here: [github.com/le0pard/chef-solo-example/tree/1.0](https://github.com/le0pard/chef-solo-example/tree/1.0).